doublesecretagency/craft-googlemaps/docs/models/location-model.md

 ::: tip What information is contained in "data"?
 If the model is an [Address Model](/models/address-model/), the `data` will contain a subset of the Google API geocoding results.

-If the model is a [Geolocation Model](/models/geolocation-model/), the `data` will contain whatever was returned by the geolocation service.
+If the model is a [Visitor Model](/models/visitor-model/), the `data` will contain whatever was returned by the geolocation service.
 :::

 ## Public Methods